ClaudioSchmidt/NutriTrack/README.md

 - **Database Management:** pgAdmin is included in the docker-compose.yml file for easier database management.
 Access it at http://localhost:5050 with the default credentials provided (email: admin@admin.com password: admin).
 - **API Documentation:** The project uses SpringDoc and Swagger UI for API documentation.
 Once the application is running, you can access the API documentation at http://localhost:8080/swagger-ui.html.
 - **Security:** The project uses JWT for authentication and Spring Security for securing endpoints.
-Ensure to configure your JWT_SECRET in the application.yml.
+Ensure to configure your jwt.secret: in the application.yml.

 ## Security